 Figure 1: NDVI map of Mudawarra (confined Disi aquifer) in 2012 (left) and in 2014 (right)/ The massive reduction in the cropped area confirms that the farms were closed.
 Note the reduction to just two functioning fields.
-This conforms to accounts from MWI interviewees and Pavel Borecky.
+This conforms to accounts from MWI interviewees and to a scholar.